-JBS cyberattack shuts down all of its US beef plants: report
+JBS cyberattack forces shutdown all company's US beef plants

 JBS USA said it discovered on Sunday that an "organized cybersecurity attack" had impacted some of its computer systems in North America and Australia.
 The company noted it would "take time" to resolve the cybersecurity breach and warned it "may delay certain transactions with customers and suppliers."

-UFCW, which represents more than 25,000 JBS employees, called on the company to pay workers impacted by the plant shutdowns.
+UFCW called on the company to pay workers impacted by the plant shutdowns.

 "As the union for JBS meatpacking workers across the country, UFCW is pleased JBS is working around the clock to resolve this, and UFCW is urging JBS to ensure that all of its meatpacking workers receive their contractually guaranteed pay as these plant shutdowns continue," UFCW International President Marc Perrone said in a statement.